Maryam Fatima

 Maryam Fatima is a Pakistani model and television actress.
 She made her acting debut in January 2016 with a leading role in the highly acclaimed Hum TV drama serial Lagao alongside Zainab Qayyum and Adnan Jaffar.
 She has played the lead role of Ujala in ARY Digital's series Kab Mere Kehlaoge.

 She also appeared in Hum TV's award-winning drama serial Udaari which is a co-production of Momina Duraid Productions and Kashf Foundation.
-She played a vocalist with Farhan Saeed singing for Udaari OST before Urwa Hocane's character took over from her in the band.
+She played a vocalist with Farhan Saeed, singing for the Udaari OST before Urwa Hocane's character took over from her in the band.